 TLS opened to users in 1994 and TPS more recently in 2016.
 Every year NSRRC hosts around 13,000 academic user visits; approximately 10% are international.

 TLS with a beam energy of 1.5 GeV and a circumference of 120 m, was the first, third-generation synchrotron light source facility established in Asia and the third globally.
-Over 50 experimental stations on 24 beamlines operate in the TLS, which began user operation in 1993.
+Currently, around 50 experimental stations on 22 beamlines operate in the TLS.

 TPS with a circumference of 518.4 m, is equipped with a low-emittance synchrotron storage ring and a booster ring in the same tunnel producing a beam of 3 GeV.
-It has a capacity of about 40 beamlines; five of the initial seven beamlines are now open to users, and nine phase-II beamlines are in commissioning or under construction.
+It has a capacity of about 40 beamlines; 7 phase-I and 9 phase-II beamlines are now open to users while others are in commissioning, under construction or under planning.
 As one of the brightest synchrotron light sources in the world, TPS has the energy spectrum ideal for x-ray sciences, accelerates scientific progress and opens research with synchrotron radiation to more diverse fields, especially biomedicine and nanoscience technologies.

 Latest News From National Synchrotron Radiation Research Center

-- End of September for the 1st Cycle (January – April)
+- Mid August for the 1st Cycle (January – June)

-- End of January for the 2nd Cycle (May – August)
+- Mid February for the 2nd Cycle (July – December)